Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

 ## Mint CR-CATs

 The process for minting Restricted CATs is nearly identical to the process for minting standard CATs.
 In both cases, any TAIL may be used.
 This tutorial will only demonstrate how to use a single-issuance TAIL.
-If you are interested in using other TAILs, or if you would like a more comprehensive list of instructions, see the [standard CAT creation tutorial](/guides/cat-creation-tutorial).
+If you are interested in using other TAILs, or if you would like a more comprehensive list of instructions, see the [CAT creation tutorial](/guides/cat-creation-tutorial).

 For starters, you will need to obtain an address to send the CR-CATs to after they have been minted.
-From the Authorized provider's wallet run the following command:
+From the Authorized Provider's wallet run the following command:

 ```bash
 chia wallet get_address --new-address